How To Make Your House Smell Like Christmas

 The smell of scented pine cones reminds me of a small cozy cabin up north somewhere surrounded by soft, beautiful white snow.
 Even if you’ve never been up north or in a ski resort environment, when you smell these pine cones, you’ll know exactly what I’m talking about.

-Scented pine cones will make your guests look over there shoulders continuously trying to figure out where that wonderful smell is coming from!!!
+Scented pine cones will make your guests look over their shoulders continuously trying to figure out where that wonderful smell is coming from!!!

 I’d recommend getting two sets of these.
 Placing one by the front door or in those high traffic areas and then one in the family room in a decorative bowl, so it serves as two purposes vs. one.
 1) a pleasant smell and 2) Christmas decor.